 Meditation as a path of spiritual development and as a research method

-talk with Inessa Burdich
+talk and workshop with Inessa Burdich

 The violet north window of the first Goetheanum, designed by Rudolf Steiner, depicts the initiation into the earthly physical world.